jhuckaby/canvas-plus/README.md

 **Live Demo:** [Exposure](https://jhuckaby.github.io/canvas-plus-playground/?t=load/eyJpbWFnZSI6ImtpdHRlbi5qcGcifQ%3D%3D&t=exposure/eyJhbW91bnQiOjI1fQ%3D%3D&f=png)

 The `exposure()` method simulates increasing or decreasing the camera film exposure.
-Interally, this is accomplished by a special [curve](#curves).
+Internally, this is accomplished by a special [curve](#curves).
 To use, specify an `amount` between -100 (darken) and 100 (lighten).
 The method accepts an object containing the following properties:

 | Property Name | Type | Description |
 |---------------|------|-------------|